snowcoders/boilerplate-emscripten-typescript/readme.md

 1. If on windows, set the path to include your MinGW location (e.g. `PATH = %PATH%;D:/MinGW/mingw64/bin`)
 1. Run `make` (or if on windows `mingw32-make`)

+You can also run make from the root directory, and it will recurse into all the sub directories.

-## client.shared.test.js
+## client.shared.test.js, client.web, client.web.webpack
+1. Build client.shared.js
 1. Run npm install

-## client.web
-1. Run npm install

 # Running
 ## client.shared.test.cpp
 After building there should be two files
-- client.shared.test/debug/client.shared.test.exe
+- client.shared.test.cpp/debug/client.shared.test.exe
-- client.shared.test/ship/client.shared.test.exe
+- client.shared.test.cpp/ship/client.shared.test.exe

 ## client.shared.test.js
 This contains tests examples for karma and mocha.
 To run Karma run `npm run karma`.
 To run Mocha run `npm run mocha`.
-To run both, just do `npm test`.
+To run both, just run `npm run test`.

+## client.web
+Run `npm run serve` from this directory and it will show you an introduction page

+## client.web.webpack
+Run `npm run serve` from this directory and it will show you an introduction page